w-alek/Scientific-Computing-with-Python/README.md

 * Lab 6 is a jupyter notebook file consist of solutions from week 6 (Classes)
 * Lab 7 is a jupyter notebook file consist of solutions from week 7 (Exceptions)
 * Lab 8 is a jupyter notebook file consist of solutions from week 8 (Numpy)
-* Lab 9 is a jupyter notebook file consist of solutions from week 8 (Matplotlib)
+* Lab 9 is a jupyter notebook file consist of solutions from week 9 (Matplotlib)
+* Lab 10 consist of jupyter notebook file with solutions from week 10 and png file required by one of the exercise (Pandas and virtual envs)